 Using molecular biological tools (MBTs) such as QuantArray to monitor and inform an ISTR project, provides a comprehensive picture of contaminant biodegradation, including:

 MBTs such as QuantArray permit reliable characterization of the site microbial community in terms of community structure, populations present and their biodegradation potential prior to, during and following ISTR.
 This provides a direct avenue to:

 Proper monitoring using MBTs can evaluate the need for biostimulation following ISTR as well as evaluate the effectiveness of biostimulation during post-heating thermally enhanced biodegradation.
 When QuantArray results during site characterization, or following ISTR operations, reveal a lack of dechlorinating bacteria, particularly Dehalococcoides, bioaugmentation may be needed.
 Following bioaugmentation, QuantArray can be used to confirm increases in dechlorinators as well as to monitor their survival at the site.

 Whenever there is the possibility of augmenting or improving an ISTR project with some heat enhanced bio component, you should always monitor at various stages including baseline, during, and post ISTR conditions using the suite of MBTs offered by MI.
 This enables you to accurately understand and inform what is happening to the bugs living at the site(s), and how to best utilize and augment residual heat from ISTR treatment to maximize the biodegradation potential of those communities of bugs.

 We know that was a lot to unpack.
 Be sure to check out the recorded webinar for complete details.
-If you would like more information on our thermal remediation capabilities, you can contact us, request a quote or schedule a Lunch and Learn with one of our experts.
+If you would like more information on our thermal remediation capabilities, you can contact us or request a quote.